iter-tools/iter-tools/README.md

 #### Javascript support
 Every module is available in 3 ecmascript editions: ES5, ES2015, ES2018.

-* Use ES5 when you need to support IE11.
+* Use ES5 when you need to support IE11 or when you are authoring a library.
 * Use ES2015 when you need to support modern browsers that don't support async iterables yet.
 This is also the right version for node 8 and below.
 * Use ES2018 when you know all your target environments natively support async iterables.
 Node 10 and above do.